seetaramanjaneyulu217/remote/README.md

 #  3.)
 Setting up my project and running it :-
 #  Download the zip code from my github repository.
 #  Open my project in the vscode.
-#  Open a terminal and run the command "cd frontend" followed by "npm start" to start the frontend of the project.
+#  Open a terminal and run the command "cd frontend" followed by "npm i" to download nodemodules and followed by "npm start" to start the frontend of the project.
-#  Open another terminal and run the command "cd backend" followed by "nodemon server.js" to start the backend of the project.
+#  Open another terminal and run the command "cd backend" followed by "npm i express" to install express and followed by "nodemon server.js" to start the backend of the project.

 #  4.)
 Additional libraries used in nodejs are :-